 Craving a healthy snack?
 Think creatively with these healthy rice cake toppings!
 There’s tons of delicious options, so you’ll always have something yummy to eat.
+Find plenty of topping ideas along with some of our favorite rice cake recipes.

 When people think of rice cakes, they often think of being on a diet.
 You know, the cardboard-esque, low-calorie snack touted by dieters as long for as you can remember.
 Rice cakes are often thought of as being bland and leaving people hungry and unsatisfied.
 But they do not have to be!